hsarvesh/ocr-ui-poc/blueprint.md

     *   `firebase.config.ts` - The Firebase configuration.
     *   `login/` - Contains the login component.
     *   `image-processing/` - Contains the image processing component.

+## Current Task: Add Detailed Comments

+I will now go through the entire codebase and add detailed comments to each file.
+This will make the code more explainable and easier to maintain in the future.